 - Blood drug test

-All the above can be done on the premises and then later tested in a lab.
+All the above can be done on the premises by someone who has gone through the appropriate Oral Fluid Collector Training, as an example, and then later tested in a lab.
 The results that come back can then be acted on.

 Employees should be properly trained in how to safely perform their job duties.
 This training should cover topics like proper lifting techniques, use of safety equipment, and identification of potential hazards.
 By ensuring that your employees are properly trained, you can help reduce the risk of on-the-job accidents and injuries.